iip-ecosphere/platform/platform/tools/tools.maven.python/README.md

 ## Python test plugin

 The Python test plugin currently executes Python files, either those directly located in `src/test/python` or those specified by a file set.
 The plugin runs by default in the `test` lifecycle phase with the goal `test-python`.
+The test runner extends the `PYTHONPATH` and sets the environment variable `PRJ_HOME` to the home directory of the project.

   ```xml
   <build>